joaossmacedo/Formal-Methods/README.md

 # Formal-Methods
-Project made for the subject of "Métodos Formais"(Formal Methods).
+Project developed for the discipline of "Métodos Formais"(Formal Methods).